Comprehensive Zoning Update

 - Feedback was also received from an online survey posted on the St. Croix County website last fall.

-- A draft of the zoning ordinance will be created in 2018 by MSA and county staff.
+- An initial zoning ordinance will be created in 2018 by MSA and county staff.

-- A public meeting is anticipated in Fall 2018 to share and seek reactions to the initial draft ordinance.
+- A public meeting is anticipated in Fall 2018 to share and seek reactions to the proposed ordinance.

 - Town meetings are anticipated in Fall 2018 to support local discussions regarding the proposed ordinance.

-- Draft materials and instructions for public comment will be anticipated to be available online in October/November 2018.
+- Proposed ordinance and instructions for public comment will be anticipated to be available online in October/November 2018.

 - A formal public hearing is anticipated to occur in early 2019.